 Walk the Cherry Creek Trail

 While Denver is home to some impressive national parks and nearby mountains for hiking, one of the best walks to enjoy is right in town.
-The 42-mile track starts in downtown Denver and winds its way through urban areas, the middle of town, by prairie grasslands, and finishes up at Franktown, meandering alongside Cherry Creek.
+The Cherry Creek Regional Trail is a 42-mile track that starts in downtown Denver at Confluence Park.
+It winds its way through urban areas, the middle of town, by prairie grasslands, and finishes up at Franktown, meandering alongside Cherry Creek.

 You can jog, cycle, run, or simply stroll any section of the path and enjoy the changing sights and terrain along the way.
 In the middle, it passes Cherry Creek Reservoir.
 Cherry Creek joins with the South Platte River at Denver’s Confluence Park in LoDo.
 It’s a popular summer park to beat the heat with kayaking or tubing.